ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~
 context = SetupBaseR(helper_share.enc, sk,
-                     "pda input share" || server_role)
+                     "pda input share" || aggregator_id)
 input_share = context.Open(task_id || time || nonce || extensions,
                            helper_share)
 ~~~

-where `sk` is the HPKE secret key and `server_role` is the role of the server (`0x01` for the leader and `0x00` for the helper).
+where `sk` is the HPKE secret key and `aggregator_id` is the `AggregatorId` for the aggregator.
 If decryption fails, then the sub-response consists of a "decryption error" alert.
 [See issue#57.]
 Otherwise, the helper handles the request for its plaintext input share `input_share` and updates its state as specified by the PPM protocol.

 After processing all of the sub-requests, the helper encrypts its updated state and constructs its response to the aggregate request.